 - Protect essential systems with additional layers of security.

-IT’s job is to keep the network secure, but what if your job is making lattes or checking guests into their rooms?
-Security is not in your job description.
+IT’s job is to keep the network secure, but if your job is making lattes or checking guests into their rooms, security is not in your job description.
 Security probably isn’t even something you know much about.
 You might do some of the basics and maybe hire someone to set the network up the first time.
 That’s about it.
 Network security isn’t high on your list of things to manage with your business.
 One security researcher was able to hack into a hotel’s systems and copy sensitive data without much effort or anyone noticing.
 Keep in mind, the people who offer free WiFi aren’t in the business of keeping their WiFi secure, they’re in another business entirely.

 4) Hackers can connect to free WiFi